mattohoh/homeassistant-addons/pi_cec/README.md

-# Raspberry Pi CEC server add-on
+# Raspberry Pi CEC server add-on (forked by mattohoh)

 Starting from [HomeAssistant](https://www.home-assistant.io) 2021.7.0, the CEC
 libraries included in HomeAssistant do no longer support CEC interfaces that are